Keck Institute for Space Studies: Notable projects

+KISS Affiliates program

+A crucial component of KISS's impact is its Affiliates program.
+Nominated by Caltech faculty, KISS Affiliates comprise graduate students and postdocs recognized as future leaders in space exploration.
+The program's design allows these young scientists and engineers to participate in the practicalities and realities of space missions and research, with the intention to bridge the gap between academic study and real-world application.
+The program offers Affiliates opportunities to engage directly with high-profile figures in the space industry, including CEOs of leading companies, experienced astronauts, mission leaders, senior NASA officials, and world-renowned researchers in space exploration.

 Location

 The Keck Institute for Space Studies is located in the Keck Center, which includes two buildings: the renovated Tolman/Bacher House and a new structure erected next door.
 The center, designed by Lehrer Architects, was dedicated on September 15, 2014, to honor the long-term support of Caltech by the W. M. Keck Foundation and its founder William Myron Keck.